-There are blue chips that are there for the long term, like the ultra-rare ones.
-Ferrari and Ford winners of Le Mans, but the values of most fluctuate a bit with the demographics of the buying pool.
+There are a few blue chips that are here for the long haul, like ultra-rare Ferraris and Le Mans winner Fords, but most values fluctuate a bit with the demographics of the buying pool.
 A recent poll found that Gen Z are now the most interested in buying a collectible before Gen Y, Gen X, and the Baby Boomers who sparked all the hype.

-The only big difference is that unlike a share of You’re here, you can drive a classic car to get your money’s worth, regardless of the final resale value.
+The only big difference is that unlike Tesla stock, you can drive a classic car for real money, regardless of the final resale value.

 That said, no one wants to lose anything on a major purchase, so the folks at Hagerty Insurance analyzed the trends to create their Bull Market list of cars, trucks, and motorcycles to watch in 2021.
 Factors like recent price changes, the web traffic, quote values and the total number of quotes were all taken into account.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

 Hagerty doesn’t make precise predictions about performance – so watch out for the buyer – but has chosen a mix of vehicles under the radar, old successes gaining renewed interest, and relatively new models that have made the leap. of depreciation and are ready to enjoy while you enjoy them.

 The $ 350,000 LFA was a bit odd for the value-driven luxury brand, but its 553bhp V10 engine and supercar speed made it an instant classic.
 Only 500 were built and Hagerty estimates the current value of a well-driven example at around $ 550,000.